Vin Scully: Awards and honors

-Scully received the Ford Frick Award from the National Baseball Hall of Fame in 1982, and was honored with a Lifetime Achievement Emmy Award for sportscasting and induction into the National Radio Hall of Fame in 1995.
+Scully received the Ford Frick Award from the National Baseball Hall of Fame in 1982.
+He was honored with a Lifetime Achievement Emmy Award for sportscasting, and was inducted into the National Radio Hall of Fame in 1995.
 The National Sports Media Association (formerly the National Sportscasters and Sportswriters Association) named Scully as National Sportscaster of the Year four times (1965, 1978, 1982, 2016) and California Sportscaster of the Year 33 times, and inducted him into its Hall of Fame in 1991.
 He was the 1992 Hall of Fame inductee of the American Sportscasters Association, which also named him Sportscaster of the Century (2000) and top sportscaster of all-time on its Top 50 list (2009).
 The California Sports Hall of Fame inducted Scully in 2008.
 Scully was inducted into the NAB Broadcasting Hall of Fame in 2009.
 On May 11, 2009, he was awarded the Ambassador Award of Excellence by the LA Sports & Entertainment Commission.

-On an episode of MLB Network's series Prime 9, about the nine greatest baseball broadcasters of all-time, Scully was named No. 1.
+On an episode of MLB Network's series Prime 9, about the nine greatest baseball broadcasters of all time, Scully was named No. 1.

 Scully has a star on the Hollywood Walk of Fame at 6675 Hollywood Blvd.
 Since 2001, the press box at Dodger Stadium has been named for Scully, and a street within the team's former Dodgertown spring training facility in Vero Beach, Florida was named "Vin Scully Way".

 WFUV, the Fordham University radio station that Scully helped found, presents an annual Vin Scully Lifetime Achievement Award for sports broadcasting.
 Scully himself was the inaugural recipient of the award in 2008.

 Scully served as the Grand Marshal for the 2014 Tournament of Roses Parade.
 Also, he participated aboard the Los Angeles Dodgers' 50th anniversary float in the 2008 Tournament of Roses Parade.